jujoco/twitch-chat-overlay-hd/README.md

 7. Copy all code from the [chat.css](./chat.css) file and paste it into the Custom CSS section.
 Link to the file here -> [chat.css](./chat.css)

+-   **OPTIONAL**: Hide your chatbot messages.
+Follow the instructions at the bottom of the [chat.css](./chat.css#52) file to learn how to hide chatbot messages.

  <image src="images/chat-overlay-part4.gif" width="600">

 8. Click OK to save and close the window.